FRYSTAT HUNTING CASTLE

 6 - From left: Piast Tower, Town Hall, Golden street and corner of the Burgher Palace

-Silesian Viceroy Casimir II Piast in 1504 changes the Fryštát tavern into the Town Hall
+Silesian Viceroy Casimir II Piast in 1504 changed the Fryštátský tavern into the Town Hall and in 1564 his great-grandson Duke Frederick Casimir celebrated his wedding here

 Stand on the corner of the Town Hall by the tower.
 The place with the oldest settlement of the Fryštát ducal residence is the local Golden Alley, with the postal name Fryštátská, but for many centuries correctly called Radniční.
 The dominant feature of the Golden Alley is the Town Hall, which was founded in 1504/1505 by the Silesian Viceroy Casimir II.
 Piastov.
 Originally, the Town Hall was a tavern from the 14th - 15th centuries.
 In 1504, Viceroy Casimir II. bought the tavern from the innkeeper Jožek Šlosar and sold it to the city aldermen for half the price to establish the town hall.
 This noble act of Casimir is recorded in the purchase deed, which is still preserved in the Museum of the Silesian Provincial Archives in Karviná.
 After the reconstruction was completed in 1505, the building was ceremonially opened and serves as the Town Hall - the seat of the Karviná mayor to this day.
 Originally, the Town Hall had its own tower, which seemed to peek out from the courtyard.
 In 1563/64, the Silesian Duke Frederick Casimir Piastov lowered it to its current state in order to make the neighboring, newly built Piast Tower stand out more.
 This new tower is still decorated with the coat of arms of the Silesian ducal family of the Piasts, which was the highest Czech aristocracy and the only Czech ruling dynasty.
 On the Piast Tower there is also the rest of the medieval pillory chain, to which sinners were tied for public shame.
 Thieves or unfaithful women were tied here for "lynching", and passers-by spat on them and threw vegetables and eggs at them.
 The Town Hall with the tower is only occasionally open to tourists.
 The windows below the ground to the left of the entrance are the windows of the original Šlosar tavern from the 14th/15th century.
 After the establishment of the town hall, it was a torture chamber and today the mayor of Karviná meets here with the city council.
 In 1605, on the centennial anniversary of the opening of the town hall, a crowned relief of the founder of the town hall, Silesian viceroy Casimir II. with the Fryštát coat of arms was unveiled above the entrance.
 After inspecting the coat of arms and the tower, walk back along the Golden Lane to the corner of the extended part of the town hall and then to the left to the courtyard of its inn.

 The Town Hall building dates back to the 13th to 15th centuries.
-It has served its purpose from 1505 to the present day
+It has served its purpose from 1505 to the present day.
+The tower dates back to 1564

 The Town Hall building dates back to the 13th to 15th centuries.
-It has served its purpose from 1505 to the present day
+It has served its purpose from 1505 to the present day.
+The tower dates back to 1564

 Piast Tower with the crowned coat of arms of the Silesian monarchs